LouD82/korean-meal-planner/docs/session-guide.md

+# Session 6
+Determined next step to create the recipe data JSON file based on the researched Korean recipes.

 # Session 5
 Set up initial project structure using Vite with React and TypeScript, creating the foundational architecture for the Korean Meal Planner application.